veereshkatageri/doc-as-code/user_guide/source/user_guide/including_external_document.rst

 In embedding document
 _____________________

-The doc as code template mentions to the use the directive **.. contents::** as follows
+The doc-as-code template mentions to the use the directive **.. contents::** as follows

 .. code-block:: bash